h digitalfootprint web 728x90

 image

 Often referred to as the oldest tavern in Des Moines, the Hull Avenue Tavern consists of three storefronts that have had various uses since the building was constructed around 1920.
-It was occupied by Gilhousen Grocery, Red Ball store, a plumber, doctor and jeweler until 1935.
-After Prohibition ended in 1934, the first tavern was the H.B.
+It was occupied by Gilhousen Grocery, Red Ball store, a plumber, a doctor and a jeweler until 1935.
+After Prohibition ended in 1933, the first tavern was the H.B.
 Inn, which opened 90 years ago.
 The name changed over the years to Cash’s Inn and then Charlie’s Inn until it became the Hull Avenue Tavern in 1960.
 The building was at the end of the streetcar line for that part of the city, and the area became a popular commercial district to shop or get a drink before going home.
 The area was known as Snusville.
 Speculation is that it received that name because of the high number of Danish and Swedish people who lived in the area around what is now Grand View University and because of the popular chewing tobacco that originated in Sweden.
 The Hull Avenue Tavern closed in 2024 and the future of the building is uncertain.

 https://www.businessrecord.com/wp-content/uploads/2025/05/DSC_2255-scaled-e1747236756988.jpg